 - Making decent work available

 - Ensuring income and social protection

 - Reducing violence for health equity

 - Improving the environment and improving housing conditions

 - Implementing equitable health systems

 - Securing government arrangements that support health equity

 The detailed recommendations can be found at www.healthequityamericas.org.

 HENA: HENA comprises health equity experts from 26 countries that represent non-governmental organizations, civil society, academia and government agencies.
-HENA focuses its energy on research, policy, and advocacy work, sharing knowledge and promoting policy that encourage political, economic and social equality for men and women, particularly in regions of significant health inequity.
+HENA focuses its energy on research, policy, and advocacy work, sharing knowledge and promoting policy that encourages political, economic and social equality for men and women, particularly in regions of significant health inequity.